hwang595/ps_pytorch/README.md

     "nfs_ip_address" : "172.31.14.225",          # us-west-2b
     "nfs_mount_point" : "/home/ubuntu/shared",       # NFS base dir
 ```
+For setting everything up on EC2 cluster, the easiest way is to setup one machine and create an AMI.
+Then use the AMI id for `image_id` in `pytorch_ec2.py`.
 Then, launch EC2 instances by running
 ```
 python ./tools/pytorch_ec2.py launch
 ```